 - A mild version happens to Iris in the first Sakura Wars, although she only blows the roof off a movie theater.

-- Of course, with the recently added Cyborg Booster Pack, players can now have access to a Self Destruct power, causing them to explode violently after a ten second countdown, doing immense damage to anything unlucky enough to be in range.
+- With an added Cyborg Booster Pack, players gained access to a Self Destruct power, causing them to explode violently after a ten second countdown, doing immense damage to anything unlucky enough to be in range.
 It will usually wipe out anything below boss level.
 The down side?
 You just died.
-And it takes an hour to recharge.
+And it took an hour to recharge.

 - In the game's backstory, Overbrook (now called "Faultline") was supposedly leveled by the earthquake machines of an archvillain known as Faultine.
 In truth, though, Faultline was a mutant hero who wouldn't have needed them; a villain named PsyCurse used a gadget known as the PsychoChronoMetron to rewrite Faultline into a villain.
 Unfortunately, feedback from the PsychoChronoMetron caused Faultline to lose control of his powers, resulting in the earthquake that leveled Overbrook. .